 Though not as common, sometimes a 504 plan also offers services.
 A 504 plan might give your child a study skills class or some type of therapy, for example.

-Getting a 504 plan starts with the school evaluating your child.
+.
 The school looks at different things to learn about your child.
 It may review your child’s medical diagnosis, if there is one.
 The school may also look at your child’s grades, test scores, and teacher recommendations.

 Even though a 504 plan can help your child, you might still have concerns.

 One worry you may have is that teachers won’t follow what’s in the plan to help your child.
-But the law is on your side—school staff are required to follow the plan.
+But the law is on your side — school staff are required to follow the plan.

 Another common concern is what a 504 plan means for a child’s future.
 You may worry that it will put your child on a lower academic track, or not lead to a high school diploma.